- Full Itinerary

 Discover the crisp air, scarce crowds, and incredible wildlife of Yellowstone National Park in the fall.
 Magnificent bull Elk fill the air with frosty breath and clarion mating calls while cottonwoods shimmer in hues of gold.
 An early snowfall may decorate the landscape, bringing a sense of urgency to animals preparing for winter.
 Few places in the world match Yellowstone for viewing the dynamics of large mammals and the drama played out between predator and prey.
 What’s new for this year’s trip?
 We’re sending along a photo expert in addition to our Naturalist Journeys guide to help those who are interested in improving their photography.

 We begin on the west side of the park, at wildlife refuges and Harriman State Park, vital wetland areas for the Yellowstone Ecosystem replete with waterfowl and significant species such as Trumpeter Swan and Sandhill Crane.
 After two nights at a beautiful lodge on the Henry’s Fork River, continue with two nights at West Yellowstone from which we follow the Madison River to witness steamy, iconic geyser basins and plentiful wildlife at Old Faithful and other thermal basins.
 From two nights’ lodgings at Gardiner on the park’s north entrance we visit Swan Flats and Mammoth Hot Springs and venture to Hayden Valley, where we see wildlife and the dramatic Upper and Lower Falls of the Yellowstone River.
-Finally, from the northeast entrance, with lodging at Silver Gate just outside the park, we have time to explore incredibly scenic Beartooth Pass and back in Lamar Valley spot mammals in their prime: Bison, Elk, Pronghorn, Bighorn, Mountain Goat, Otter, Beaver, and more.
+Finally, we travel through Yellowstone out the South Entrance where views of the spectacular Grand Tetons frame our journey.
+Wildlife and fall color are at their prime here.
+We watch for bull Moose, River Otter, Sandhill Crane, and Pronghorn and have time to explore this dramatic valley from lodgings in Jackson Hole.
+Dining is fun here too!
 Raptors on the wing, possible wolf sightings, fall color, and perhaps the first snowfall—this trip is a naturalist’s or photographer’s dream!
+We circle back to celebrate a final evening at Sacajawea Inn west of Bozeman at Three Forks, the headwaters of the Missouri River.

 Absorb the rich legacy that is Yellowstone, the world’s first and still most famous national park, and a World Heritage Site?there is simply no other place like it on the planet.
-This tour in the fall is a sampler trip, designed not for keen birding but for time to savor this treasured landscape and its signature species, and with time to enjoy photography if you wish, watch animal behavior, and meet local experts working with wolves and other species.
+This tour in the fall is a sampler trip, designed not for keen birding but for time to savor this treasured landscape and its signature species, and with time to enjoy photography if you wish, watch animal behavior, and to bird a mix of habitats for classic western species.

 Early on they called it Wonderland … and we think you will too.